heroku/instruments/README.md

 Instruments allows you to collects metrics over discrete time intervals.

-Collected metrics will only reflect observations from that window only, rather than including observations from prior windows, contrary to EWMA based metrics.
+Collected metrics will only reflect observations from last time window only, rather than including observations from prior windows, contrary to EWMA based metrics.

 ## Installation